RepentantGopher/tnt-kafka/README.md

 tnt-kafka
 =========
-Full featured kafka library for Tarantool based on [rdkafka](https://github.com/edenhill/librdkafka).
+Full featured high performance kafka library for Tarantool based on [librdkafka](https://github.com/edenhill/librdkafka).

+Can produce more then 80k messages per second and consume more then 130k messages per second.

+Library was tested with librdkafka v0.11.5

 # Features
 * Kafka producer and consumer implementations.